geocommons/geocoder/doc/lookup.rst

 1. Given a an address query, initialize an empty set of candidate places, and an empty set of candidate address records.

 #.
-If a ZIP was given, look up the place from the ZIP, and add the
+If a ZIP was given, look up `the place from the ZIP`_, and add the
-   place, if any, to the candidate place set. [zip]_
+   place, if any, to the candidate place set.

 #.
-If a city was given, look up all the places matching the metaphone hash
+If a city was given, look up all `the places matching the metaphone hash
-   of the city name, and add them, if any, to the candidate place set. [city]_
+   of the city name`_, and add them, if any, to the candidate place set.

 #.
 Generate a unique set of ZIPs from the set of candidate places, since a ZIP
    may have one or more names associated with it.

 #.
-Generate a list of candidate address records by fetching all the street
+Generate `a list of candidate address records`_ by fetching all the street
    features matching the metaphone hash of the street name and one of the ZIPs in the query set, along with the ranges matching the edge ID of each feature, where the given number is in the range.
-The edge does not need to be fetched yet. [featnamezip]_
+The edge does not need to be fetched yet.

 #.
-If the look up generates no results, optionally look up all the street
+If the look up generates no results, optionally generate `more candidate
-   features matching the metaphone hash of the street name, along with the ranges matching the edge ID of each feature, where the given number is in the range.
-This may be a very time consuming database query, because some street names are quite common. [featname]_
+   records`_ by looking up all the street features matching the metaphone hash of the street name, along with the ranges matching the edge ID of each feature, where the given number is in the range.
+This may be a very time consuming database query, because some street names are quite common.

 #.
 Score each of the candidate records as follows: